joostkremers/pandoc-mode/docs/index.md

 For a few output formats, e.g., `odt` or `docx`, Pandoc does not allow output to be sent to stdout.
-Therefore, in those cases, unless you specify an output filename yourself, Emacs will create an output filename for you even if you did not explicitly asked for one.
+Therefore, in those cases, unless you specify an output filename yourself, Emacs will create an output filename for you even if you did not explicitly ask for one.

 One thing to keep in mind is that the output file you set is by default just the base filename, it does not specify a directory.
 This means that